 Students are responsible for understanding the policies and procedures about add/drop, grade forgiveness, etc. Add/drop deadlines can be found on the current academic year calendars document on the Academic Calendars webpage.
 Students should be aware of the current deadlines and penalties for dropping classes (Late Drop Information).
 Information about the latest changes and news is available at the Advising Hub.

-Consent for Public Sharing of Instructor Material
+Consent for Recording of Class and Public Sharing of Instructor Material